DocNow/unshrtn/README.md

-unshrtn is a [leveldb][1] backed URL unshortening microservice. unshrtn remembers what it has already looked up so it can save you the trouble of keeping track of URLs when you are looking up a lot of them in a dataset of tweets lets say.
+unshrtn is a [leveldb][1] backed URL unshortening microservice. unshrtn remembers what it has already looked up so it can save you the trouble of keeping track of URLs when you are looking up a lot of them at one time and they haven't necessarily been de-duplicated.
+Also, unshrtn will look for canonical links in HTML responses.

     % curl http://localhost:3000?url=https://bitly.com/4kb77v
     {